webgpu/webgpufundamentals/webgpu/lessons/webgpu-textures.md

 If our texture is "🟥🟩🟦" then repeat goes "🟥🟩🟦🟥🟩🟦🟥🟩🟦🟥🟩🟦" and mirror-repeat goes "🟥🟩🟦🟦🟩🟥🟥🟩🟦🟦🟩🟥"

-Let's update the sampler so we can draw the quad with all of these options.
+Let's update the example so we can draw the quad with all of these options.

 First let's create a sampler for each combination of settings.
 We'll also create a bind group that uses that sampler.